LucaMarsilio/I2C_Class_26_10_22/README.md

 ## Project 3
 - Using your I2C interface functions, setup and read the built-in temperature sensor, convert the raw byte data and send it over UART to the PC
-- (Optional) Plot the data using the Bridge Control Panel